-If you buy and sell your family home within five years the income you earn from the sale of the property is not taxable if you used:
+If you buy and sell your family home within ten years the income you earn from the sale of the property is not taxable if you used:

-- the property as your main home more than 50% of the time while you owned it
+- the property as your main home continuously throughout the time period.

 - more than 50% of the area of the property as your main home.
 This includes the yard, gardens, garage, pool areas and tennis courts, etc.